rzarajczyk/rzarajczyk.github.io/ubuntu-logitech-mx-vertical.md

 #### X.org version (fallback)
 If something goes wrong, you can use the alternative version - but it will require switching display manager to X.org (older display manager, it might have lower performance on 4K displays)

+The following description is based on this thread: https://askubuntu.com/a/1354342

 Edit the file `/etc/gdm3/custom.conf` and uncomment line:
 ```text